ericrkuo/DeadCodeRemover/README.md

 # User Studies

-# Future Work
+For our final user study, we used several examples from our [example_inputs](./example_inputs/) directory, generated the HTML report, and got users to try out some example inputs themselves.
+We also showed them an output with no dead code, and tried asking them to generate some dead code as well.

+For our first user study, we used this example [FirstUserStudy](./FirstUserStudyRedo.md)

-Here is the result of final user study
+## Notes from final user study

+Overall, uses were quite happy with our program analysis, commenting about how they didn't know what dead code is, and how the CLI & UI were intuitive and easy to use.
+They enjoyed our practical example with tracing/logging/metrics, and wanted to experiment with more complex programs.

+Some of the main feedback we got was:

 - Users suggesting being able to do analysis across different files
   - Figure out the code that calls the function in different files.
 This makes the dependency complex.
-- Users suggested more complex control flow mechanisms in Python such as
+- Some of our more experienced Python developers suggested more complex control flow mechanisms such as
-   - For else
-    -
+   - Else statements in for loops and while loops
       ```
       for item in container:
          if search_something(item):
                # Found it!
                process(item)
                break
          else:
                # Didn't find anything..
                not_found_in_container()
       ```
-  - While else
-  - Assignment expressions in while loops
+  - Assignment expressions in while loops and if statements
-    -
     ```
     while line := data.readline():
         do_smthg(line)
     ```
   - Note: Python has plenty of special syntaxes that do not appear in other languages.

 - Users suggested that it might be easier to use as a built-in editor extension instead of a command line.
-Running the program with a file path for every dead code detection will be tiresome.
+Running our analysis each time through a CLI for every file the user desires could be cumbersome for the user.
 - Users suggested they want to see some dead code that is unreachable for any inputs.
+  - Our thoughts: Yes, we agree.
+Right now our definition of dead code doesn't include unreachable code.
+Thus, we could extend this idea for the future.
-- Users wondered if it’s possible to differentiate to analyze function calls by passing by reference and by value.
+- Users also wondered if it’s possible to differentiate to analyze function calls by passing by reference and by value.
   - Current design chose to assume all arguments in function call depending on that line.
+  - We'd also have to think about aliasing and global variables.
 - Users wondered if this project support the file consisting of class definition.
   - Class method would include the code to modify the class variables but it does not return anything.
 In our current implementation, such code will be related to the effective variables so that it might be removed from our slicing algorithm.

-- Overall, users found the dead code removal helpful to not only understand what the code is doing, but also how to clean up any dead code that isn’t needed.
-They even started experimenting with different programs themselves.
+Full details can be found [here](https://docs.google.com/document/d/1rTH12Da8VUmN5pwcnyu2vJ35sXW-D8ipX03xwb-4nak/edit#bookmark=id.tzsjpiajuvw0)

+## Notes from first user study

+Some of the main feedback we got was:

+- Users were a bit confused by what the definition of dead code was
+  - We clarified afterwards that it’s not limited to unreachable code, but code that doesn’t affect the core logic of the program
+- Outputting the number of lines removed was not that helpful.
+Users had some difficulty seeing which lines got removed.
+They suggested an inline or side-by-side diff view with highlighting, sort of like a git diff
+- Users felt that specifying the effective variables was a little redundant, which meant that they had to understand the code to a certain extent to know which variables are important
+  - Solution: we could find the effective variables by scanning across functions and finding their return statements.
+This could suggest to the user which variables are potentially more important and impactful
+- Users felt a bit lost at times about why certain code was removed
+  - They also said it might be because it was hard to see without some diff view as mentioned earlier
+  - Our idea
+    - We could show them the individual program slices for each effective variable
+    - For each individual program slice, we can show which lines the variable depends on
+- Users were wondering if we could support dead code removal across several functions at once
+  - We’ll have to explore how to support program slicing across functions

+Full details can be found [here](https://docs.google.com/document/d/1rTH12Da8VUmN5pwcnyu2vJ35sXW-D8ipX03xwb-4nak/edit#bookmark=id.9vxmjono8y9o)

+# Future Work

-Based on the above user study, our future work mainly includes,
+Based on our final user study results and our own analysis, our future work mainly includes:
 - User Experience
   - On-the-fly analysis
   - VS Code built-in extension